JulieH2016/liri-node-app/README.md

 -----------------------------------------

 ## Required Folders and Files (added content) created locally and committed to Github.

-Created a .gitignore file and had to back track to be sure the files already committed would be ignored which is the purpose of this file type.
+## Created a .gitignore file and this readme file committed to Github.

+## Untracked the files listed in the .gitignore file using the git rm --cached FILENAME command to be sure the files already committed would be ignored and not copied which is the purpose of this file type.
+Committed these changes.

 ## Twitter account created with read and write permissions.
 Sent out multiple tweets and have received multiple retweets, likes and followers!